The Rules

 Charm City Karaoke League (CCKL) is an inclusive space where all are welcome.
 Participants agree to treat all others (audience members, participants, league, and venue staff) with respect.
 Should conflict arise, CCKL staff will endeavor to facilitate an open dialogue between concerned parties.
 Those who are deemed unable to continue honoring this commitment will be suspended from league play (without refund).
 You can email us if you have any questions, comments, or complaints about this policy at mic@charmcitykaraoke.com.

-League Rules and Regular Season Play
+League Rules & Regular Season Play

 Every league member (performer) must be 21 years of age or older and must have read and agreed to the league rules and waiver of liability during registration.
-By signing the League waiver, performers are giving Charm City Karaoke League permission to share their photos on their social media and other marketing materials.
-If you would like to opt out of having your image shared, notify us at mic@charmcitykaraoke.com

 All performers must abide by alcohol restrictions and any other guidelines provided by the host venue.
-These are subject to change as determined by the venue.
-Specifically:

 No outside alcoholic beverages